shaneboulden/kacti/docs/kacti/docs/tutorial-basics/congratulations.md

 ---
-sidebar_position: 5
+sidebar_position: 4
 ---

 # Congratulations!

 You have just learned the **basics of Kacti**.
-Feel free to experiment with different tests, and see if you can get any vulnerable images deployed to your clusters.
+Feel free to experiment with different trials, and see if you can get any vulnerable images or misconfigured deployments deployed to your clusters.

 Anything **unclear** or **buggy** in this tutorial?
-[Please report it!](https://github.com/facebook/docusaurus/discussions/4610)
+[Please report it!](https://github.com/shaneboulden/kacti/discussions/1)